bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 Bevy now has its own custom shader preprocessor.
 It currently supports `#import`, `#ifdef FOO`, `#ifndef FOO`, `#else`, and `#endif`, but we will be expanding it with more features to enable simple, flexible shader code reuse and extension.

-Shader preprocessors are often used to selectively enable shader code:
+Shader preprocessors are often used to conditionally enable shader code:

 ```rust
 #ifdef TEXTURE